Positano vacation rentals

 From local art and crafts to custom-made leather sandals, hand-embroidered silk dresses, and ceramics adorned with vibrant colors and intricate patterns, Positano offers an exciting shopping experience that highlights local talent, artistry, and tradition.
 For a midday refresher, enjoy an afternoon aperitivo, a beloved cultural ritual consisting of a pre-meal drink, at one of the many spots throughout the village.
 Catch spectacular views of the sunset as shades of pink, orange, and red softly illuminate the cliffside town.
 In the evenings, you can explore Positano’s restaurants or head to a cozy espresso bar.

 The best time to stay in a vacation rental in Positano

 The best time to stay in a condo rental in Positano is during the spring and early summer months when temperatures are pleasant enough to take a refreshing dip in the sea.
 In the spring, vibrant bougainvillea flowers in various shades of pink and purple bloom, adorning streets and terraces around the town.
 During the fall and winter months, Positano is much quieter in comparison to the bustling spring and summer seasons.
 Temperatures usually dip during this time, and you can expect frequent rainy days.
 During the winter be warned that many shops, and restaurants close and reopen in the spring.

-What are the top things to do in Positano?
+Top things to do in Positano

 The Church of Santa Maria Assunta